Reviewable/Reviewable/docs/subscriptions.md

 If team constraints are on and a user signing in is not a member (but otherwise a valid user for the license), they'll be given a full-access guest pass instead.
 A guest pass lasts for two weeks and doesn't take up a license seat, but once it runs out the user will be signed out and unable to sign back in until they're a team member or eligible for a guest pass again (every 90 days).
 While on a guest pass, every page will display a banner encouraging the user to request access to a licensed seat:

 > You've been allocated a temporary guest seat that will expire in N days.
 Please contact your organization administrator to obtain a permanent one.

+### API

+On Reviewable Enterprise instances, if enabled by the admin, license information and team constraints can be managed via a [REST API](https://github.com/Reviewable/Reviewable/blob/master/enterprise/api.md).